gsdlab/claferMPS/README.md

 For more information about this model and the EAST-ADL methodology, refer to Alexandr Murashkin's thesis [Automotive Electronic/Electric Architecture Modeling, Design Exploration and Optimization using Clafer](https://uwspace.uwaterloo.ca/handle/10012/8780).

+### Using Architecture DSL

 #### PowerWindowSystem in Automotive Architecture DSL

-Expand the model `ArchitectureExt`.
+Expand the model `examples/ca.uwaterloo.gsd.PowerWindowSystem/ArchitectureExt`.
 The plain Clafer modules `EAST-ADL` and `AutomotiveConcepts` remain the same because they are a library.

 The folder `ArchitectureExt` contains modules expressed using the DSL.
 The DSL provides both textual and graphical syntaxes.

-Open `S02_System_Architecture`, right-click on the editor and select `Push Editor Hints` from the context menu.
+Open `S02_System_Architecture`, from the menu `Projection`, toggle `E/E Architecture Diagrams.
-Select `Use custom hints` and check `architectureDiagrams`.
-This will toggle the graphical view.

 Inspect the remaining modules and compare the textual and graphical syntaxes.

+### Larger Case Studies

+For details about full size power window (single and two door) and door locks case studies, see [technical report](http://gsd.uwaterloo.ca/publications/view/667).

 Need help?
 ==========

-* Ask Michal Antkiewicz for a demo.
+* Ask Eldar Khalilov or Michal Antkiewicz for a demo.
 * Visit [language's website](http://clafer.org).
 * Report issues to [issue tracker](https://github.com/gsdlab/claferMPS/issues)